nus-cs2103-AY2223S2/tp/docs/team/weekiat-douze.md

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=weekiat-douze&breakdown=true)
 #### Enhancement Implemented
 * Add Image to contact
-  * Enables user to specify an image file to be used as a contact profile picture to help better identify contacts.
+  * What it does: Enables user to specify an image file to be used as a contact profile picture
+  * Justification: Having an image with the contact helps user to better identify their contacts.
-  * This feature is more complex as it takes in a file rather than just text. <br> There are many ways that a file can be invalid: invalid path, invalid file format, permissions, etc.
+  * Highlight: This feature is more complex as it takes in a file rather than just text. <br> There are many ways that a file can be invalid: invalid path, invalid file format, permissions, etc.
     After ensuring that the provided file is valid, we also need to copy the file so that any changes to the original file will not break the application.
 To copy the file, we also need to ensure that